hetida/hetida-designer/docs/user_guide/attached_metadata.md

 # DataFrames, MultiTSFrames and Series with attached Metadata

 Metadata is an essential ingredient for many analytical operations.
-E.g. if you want to detect gaps in an irregular timeseries and you only get the timestamp, value pairs loaded for time interval, you cannot know where the interval starts and ends.
+E.g. if you want to detect gaps in an irregular timeseries and you only get the timestamp, value pairs loaded for a time interval, you cannot know where the interval starts and ends.
 Consequently you are unable to say whether there is a gap at the beginning or end.
 The loaded interval boundaries are necessary metadata for the gap detection.

 Both [pandas DataFrames](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.attrs.html) and [pandas Series](https://pandas.pydata.org/docs/reference/api/pandas.Series.attrs.html) can have metadata attached in their attribute `attrs`.